 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-His first exposure to the works of Raja Ravi Varma and Abanindranath was through the monthly Bengali magazine Probasi (or Prabasi), which began publishing in 1906.
-Abanindranath’s paintings from this time made a particularly strong impression on young Bose, and his own work, such as the exemplary Mahasweta, reflects this early influence.
-His other early watercolour paintings, such as Sati (1907-08), internalised the nationalist politics of the time, causing him and his art to be noticed even while he was a student.
+His first exposure to the works of Raja Ravi Varma and Abanindranath Tagore was through the monthly Bengali magazine Probashi (or Prabasi), started in 1906.
+Abanindranath Tagore’s paintings from this time made a particularly strong impression on the young Bose, reflected in his own work, such as the exemplary Mahasweta.
+His other early watercolour paintings, such as Sati (1907) — later reproduced by Bose as an aquatint in 1943 — internalised the nationalist politics of the time, and brought him recognition even while he was a student.
 In 1907, he obtained a travel scholarship from the then-newly established Indian Society of Oriental Art, for which he accompanied the scholar OC Gangoly on a study tour of the temple art of South India.

-A decade or so later, Bose’s artistic outlook and aesthetic sensibilities underwent a change after two related events: his first personal encounter with Japanese art through the work of Arai Kempo in 1916, and his first visit to China and Japan in 1924.
-When he took over the reins of the newly established Kala Bhavana in 1920, he had already made his mark under the ideological guidance of the Bengal School, with which he had grown dissatisfied.
-His engagement with Rabindranath deepened his distrust of the prevailing nationalist doctrines and opened his mind to the possibility of a modern Indian art that could be as original as it could be universal.
-His subsequent experiences of teaching and practising at Shantiniketan, therefore added specific flavours to his oeuvre, which was influenced in equal measure by the pedagogic philosophies of the school as by the local, vernacular cultures.
-Thus, in his most productive phase in the 1930s and 40s, Bose brought his wide range of styles and influences to bear not just on his art, but also in his contributions to Kala Bhavana as well.
+About a decade later, Bose’s artistic outlook and aesthetic sensibilities underwent a change after two related events — a personal encounter with Japanese art through the works of Arai Kempo in 1916, and his first visit to China and Japan in 1924.
+By the time Bose took the reins of the newly established Kala Bhavana in 1922, he had already gained eminence under the ideological guidance of the Bengal School and grown dissatisfied with the limits placed upon art by the Swadeshi movement.
+His engagement with Rabindranath Tagore deepened his distrust of the prevailing nationalist doctrines and opened his mind to the possibility of an original, modern Indian art that could also be universal.
+His subsequent experiences of teaching and practising at Shantiniketan brought him closer to his immediate environment.
+His work moved away from mythological subjects and embraced art as an extension of life.
+During this period, he focused on a number of projects closely tied with daily life at Shantiniketan — he organised art fairs, worked on murals, set design, posters and costumes, and illustrated children’s literature.
+Thus, in his most productive phase in the 1930s and 1940s, Bose brought his wide range of styles and influences to bear not just on his art, but also in his contributions to the community at Kala Bhavana.
+In his role of principal and teacher there he influenced students who later became eminent artists, including Ramkinkar Baij and Benode Behari Mukherjee.
+Bose also published his own books on art: Drishti o Srishti and Shilpa Charcha (1956).

-In 1930, when Gandhi launched the Dandi March, Bose commemorated the event with a linocut image of him with his walking stick – which has now become an archetypical image.
-On Gandhi’s request, he also made a number of posters for the Indian National Congress’ Haripura Session in 1938, drawing on the art traditions, celebrations and everyday scenes of rural India.
+In 1930, when Gandhi launched the Dandi March, Bose commemorated the event with a linocut image of him with his walking stick, which has become an archetypical image since.
+On Gandhi’s request, he also made a number of posters for the Haripura Session of the Indian National Congress in 1938, drawing on the art traditions, celebrations and everyday scenes of rural India.
 He also illustrated Rabindranath Tagore’s book collection Sahaj Path (first published in 1937) with linocut prints.
-Bose also produced a number of paintings in his distinctive idiom, among which was the celebrated work, Sabari in Her Youth (1941-42), depicting a scene from the Ramayana in which a young girl, possibly of indigenous background, perched upon the branches of a tree waiting for Rama to redeem her.
-The painting is also considered an homage to Tagore’s vision for Shantiniketan and its spirit of oneness with nature and humanity.
+Bose also produced a number of paintings in his distinctive idiom, among which was the celebrated work, Sabari in Her Youth (1941–42), depicting a scene from the Ramayana in which a young girl, possibly of indigenous background, is perched upon the branches of a tree waiting for Rama to redeem her.

-Among the many testaments to his commitment to building a visual and cultural national identity, and his stature as an artist at the forefront of the newly independent India, was the original manuscript of the constitution of India (enacted in 1950), which he, along with his students, hand-illustrated.
-He was also famously requested by India’s first prime minister Jawaharlal Nehru to sketch the emblems of the Government’s highest civilian awards: the Padma Shri and the Bharat Ratna.
+Among the many testaments to his commitment to building a visual and cultural national identity was the original manuscript of the Constitution of India (enacted in 1950), which he, along with his students, hand-illustrated.
+Jawaharlal Nehru, India’s first prime minister, famously requested Bose to design the emblems of the Government’s highest civilian awards — the Padma Shri and the Bharat Ratna — underlining Bose’s status as an artist at the forefront of a newly independent India.

 Bibliography